 Justin Beiber has joined the ranks of today’s biggest celebrities to have their own car collection.
 As young as he is, Beiber know a stylish car when he sees it.
 One of the most impressive autos in his collection is a Fisker Karma Hybrid worth $100,000 and a gift from Usher.
 He also has a Cadillac CTS-V Coupe and a Range Rover Evoque.
 You’ll also spot a Lamborghini, Ferrari, and Porsche in his collection.

 Sports stars also enjoy the speed and style of sleek autos.
 Dwight Howard knows cars just like he knows the basketball court and just added a Bentley Mulisanne to his growing car collection that already claims a Rolls Royce and a Porsche.

 Other stars don’t just enjoy collecting the cars, but get a thrill out of racing them.
-Patrick Dempsey of Grey’s Anatomy fame is a serious race car driver.
+Patrick Dempsey of Grey’s Anatomy fame is a serious race car driver like Scott Tucker from Kansas.
 He has turned his love of fast cars into a side business with Dempsey Racing which races two cars.
 He has competed in the Rolex 24 at Daytona and plans to do it again in between filming.
 He finished 3rd in the GT Class.